Zilliqa/dev-portal-old/docs/dev/dev-upgrade-v8.md

 ---

 Zilliqa Version 8.0.0 consists of numerous significant changes.
-The change log can be found at [here-tba]().

 This page summarizes some of the major changes that developers and exchanges will need to take note of.

+The full release note of v8.0.0 can be found at [here-tba]().

 ## 1) Payment transaction gas unit increase from 1 to 50